opensearch-project/documentation-website/_security-analytics/settings.md

 `plugins.security_analytics.enable_workflow_usage` (Boolean): Supports the Alerting plugin workflow integration with Security Analytics.
 Determines whether composite monitor workflows are generated for the Alerting plugin after creating a new threat detector in Security Analytics.
 When set to `true`, composite monitor workflows based on an associated threat detector's configuration are enabled.
 When set to `false`, composite monitor workflows based on an associated threat detector's configuration are disabled.
 Default is `true`.
 For more information about Alerting plugin workflow integration with Security Analytics, see [Integrated Alerting plugin workflows]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/detectors-config/#integrated-alerting-plugin-workflows).

-`plugins.security_analytics.correlation_time_window` (Time value): A time window in which all of the correlations must have occurred together.
-Default 5 minutes.
+`plugins.security_analytics.correlation_time_window` (Time value): Security Analytics generates correlations within a time window.
+This setting specifies the time window within which documents must be indexed into the index in order to be included in the same correlation.
+Default is 5 minutes.

 `plugins.security_analytics.mappings.default_schema` (String): The default mapping schema used for configuring a field mapping for a security analytics detector.
 Default is `ecs`.